-- Government Issued ID: Passport, Driver’s License, State ID (if you do not have a driver’s license) for your I-Card;
+- Government Issued ID: Passport, Driver’s License, State ID (if you do not have a driver’s license) for your i-Card;

-- Proof of Immunization (immunization records);
+- Proof of Immunization (Completed Immunization From and copies of records);

 - Degree Audit Report (DARs) – in case you have a last minute question for advisors;

 - Notes on what classes you should register for based on your advisor’s recommendations;